john1234brown/node-pkg-plugin/README.md

       format: 'cjs'
     },
     plugins: [
-      NodePkgPlugin.rollupPlugin('app.js', 'app-', true) // true if using TypeScript, else omit the last parameter ]
+      new RollupPkgPlugin('app.js', 'app-', true) // true if using TypeScript, else omit the last parameter ]
   };
   ```